CharlesCarley/Cloud/README.md

 CustomCloud is a collection of tools and libraries that allows a movable cloud which can be set up on a local computer, virtual machine, or remote server.

 _This project is still largely unfinished, and should be kept private.
 Not just because it shows how ambitiously mediocre I am, but i'm out of time to work on it.
-I'm making it public because it shows some database experience.
+I'm making it public because it shows some database/REST experience.
 Even though primitive at best_

 ## Architectural overview